 – Writing the document

 Tagging related documents enables easier search for users, and helps them find what they’re looking for.
+Targeting users ensures the audience you are writing for is sure to see the content they need.

 Policies and guidance that is essential for standardised work across the organisation should be thoroughly reviewed.